mimoduo/mimogear/docs/pug/grids.md

 #Grids

 The mimogear grid system is setup using the [Postcss-simple-grid](https://github.com/iamfrntdv/postcss-simple-grid) module.
-The following example will create markup to match automatically generated classes at the gamagori breakpoint.
+Let's setup a grid example for the gamagori breakpoint (1200px).

 **Pug**